openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 "Default" will load the generic OR power supply implementation, so do `not` use this name for your own script.

-Train control system
+Train Control System
 --------------------

-Train control system, or TCS, scripts are intended to model train safety and cab signalling systems.
+Train Control System, or TCS, scripts are intended to model train safety and cab signalling systems.
 They can manipulate the locomotive's controls and speed limit displays, impose penalty brake applications, read upcoming signal aspects and speed limits, and play warning sounds.